 Memorable Manitobans: John Alexander Girvin (1851-1931)

 Born at Goderich, Ontario on 18 October 1851, he came to Winnipeg in 1877.
 His first winter was spent constructing the Canadian Pacific Railway from eastern Canada to Winnipeg, under Joseph Whitehead.
 The following year he took work with the lumber firm of Brown and Rutherford, staying there until he formed a construction business for himself.
 His firm built many of the city’s important buildings, including the Central United Church.
 He served for many years as President of the Builders’ Exchange, and was a member of the Winnipeg Board of Trade.
-On 24 March 1875, he married Jane Emily Arthur of Goderich, Ontario.
-They had five children: David Arthur Girvin (b 1882), Frederick H. Girvin (b 1885), Hattie Pearson Girvin (b 1888; Mrs. W. E. Leonard), May Godfrey Girvin (b 1888; Mrs. E. M. Payne), and Ada Glenn Girvin (Mrs. W. J. Bartram).
+On 24 March 1875, he married Jennie Emily Arthur (1849-1936) of Goderich, Ontario and they had five children: David Arthur Girvin (1882-?), Frederick H. Girvin (1885-?), Hattie Pearson Girvin (1888-?, wife of William Ernest Leonard), May Godfrey Girvin (1888-?, wife of Ernest Manuel Payne), and Ada Glenn Girvin (?-?, wife of William John Bartram).
 He was a Mason (Scottish Rite).
-He died at his Winnipeg home, 356 Carlton Street, on 6 May 1931 and was buried in Elmwood Cemetery.
+He died at his Winnipeg home, 356 Carlton Street, on 6 May 1931 and was buried in the Elmwood Cemetery.

 Some of the Manitoba buildings that his firm constructed:

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 Obituary, Manitoba Free Press, 7 May 1931.

 “John Girvin, pioneer contractor, expires,” Manitoba Free Press, 7 May 1931.

 Obituary [Jennie E. Girvin], Winnipeg Tribune, 13 October 1936, page 22.